RunLLM/aqueduct/CONTRIBUTING.md

 ## Contributing to the codebase

-If you're fixing a sipmle bug, please feel free to submit a pull request directly.
+If you're fixing a simple bug, please feel free to submit a pull request directly.
 However, if you find yourself implementing a larger change or working on a new feature, we'd love to hear from you before you dive into the code -- this helps us know what's going on in the community and also gives